 - Worst case scenario - Try rebooting iPad

-Keep in mind you probably won’t be able to run more than 2-3 apps at once.
-This is a CPU limitation and you’d run into the same thing on a desktop if you maxed out the CPU.
+Keep in mind you probably won't be able to run more than 2-3 apps at once (depending on what iPad you are using).
+This is a CPU limitation and you'd run into the same thing on a desktop if you maxed out the CPU.
 The iPad processor is not nearly as powerful as a desktop.